-Plastic Surgeon & Medical Spa Serving Norman, Edmond, Oklahoma City & Nearby Central Oklahoma
+Cosmetic Eyelid Surgeon Serving Norman, Edmond, Oklahoma City & Nearby Central Oklahoma

 As we age, the skin over our upper eyelids tends to droop.
 If uncorrected, it can even obstruct your vision.
-With aging, your midface (cheek) tends to droop and the septum that holds the fat around the lower eyelids tends to bulge.
-All of this adds to aged, tired-looking eyes.
+With aging, your midface (cheek) tends to droop, and the septum that holds the fat around the lower eyelids tends to bulge.
+All of this creates an aged, tired look.

 The Best Candidates for Eyelid Surgery

-The best candidates for eyelid surgery are over the age of 35 and have excess skin over their upper and lower eyelids.
+The best candidates for eyelid surgery are over 35 and have excess skin on their upper and lower eyelids.
 If you notice that your cheek fat pads have slid down on your face, resulting in nasolabial lines (smile lines running from your nose to your lips on the sides), they can all be corrected at the time of the lower eyelid surgery.

-If you have problems with your vision or excessive dry eyes, you will need to get this checked by your ophthalmologist prior to blepharoplasty.
+If you have vision problems or excessive dry eyes, you will need to have this checked by your ophthalmologist before blepharoplasty.
 In addition, patients with bulging eyes may have thyroid issues.
-This may need to checked by your doctor or an endocrinologist.
+This may need to be checked by your doctor or an endocrinologist.

 To be a good candidate for blepharoplasty, you will need to be:

 There will be care instructions both before and after eyelid surgery to reduce risks and speed healing.
-Failure to follow these can result in unpleasant results, including infection, which may harm vision.
+Failure to follow these can lead to unpleasant outcomes, including infection, which may harm vision.
 Good candidates for eyelid surgery are willing to take all precautions before and after surgery to mitigate these risks.
 During your initial consultation, Dr. Panchal can discuss this in more detail.

 Planning for Your Surgery